 The Melbourne Centre for Behaviour Change welcomes interest from prospective Honours or PhD students who would like to conduct research with our team.
 Students must satisfy program eligibility requirements and prospective PhD students must be competitive for a scholarship.

-To learn more about the research interests of our team, please visit the Team page.
+To learn more about the research interests of our team, please visit the Our People page.

 For more information about the Melbourne School of Psychological Sciences' Honours specialisation and Doctor of Philosophy programs, please refer to the links below.

 If you satisfy the eligibility requirements for entry to the University of Melbourne, please send us an email to express your interest in studying with us.
 All expressions of interest should include: